asamy/ksm/README.md

 1. Host - refers to the VMM (Virtual Machine Monitor) aka VMX root mode
 2. Guest or Kernel - refers to the running guest kernel (i.e. Windows or Linux)

-Some things need to be used with extra care especially inside VMX root mode as this is a sensitive mode and things may go unexpected if used improperly.
+Some things need to be used with extra care especially inside Host as this is a sensitive mode and things may go unexpected if used improperly.

 - The timestamp counter does not _pause_ during entry to Host, so